stephenmoloney/saleor-helm/README.md

 This fork might be eventually be reintroduced to master.
-For now, the easiest way to introduce sentry as part of your deployment is to deploy the [helm/stable/sentry](https://github.com/helm/charts/tree/master/stable/sentry) chart and then add the sentry dns to to the `values.yaml` file.
+For now, the easiest way to introduce sentry as part of your deployment is to deploy the [helm/stable/sentry](https://github.com/helm/charts/tree/master/stable/sentry) chart separately and then add the sentry dns to to the `values.yaml` file.

 ## Contributing